Line K (Tren Interoceánico)

 Line K (Línea K), also known as the Ixtepec–Ciudad Hidalgo Line, is a railroad owned by the Mexican government that connects Ixtepec, Oaxaca with Ciudad Hidalgo, Chiapas.
 It was leased to the Ferrocarril Chiapas-Mayab.
 President Andrés Manuel López Obrador announced that the Mexican government will rehabilitate the line from Ixtepec, Oaxaca to Ciudad Hidalgo, Chiapas.

 The line will connect Ixtepec with the Tren Interoceánico.
 For many years, Central American immigrants took various freight trains from Tapachula to various locations in the United States to cross the Mexico–United States border.
 However, in 2005, Hurricane Stan destroyed the tracks, and now, the trains started from the city of Arriaga.

 History

 On its journey through the state of Chiapas, the Ferrocarril Panamericano touched almost all of the municipal capitals on the coast, with the exception of Tuzantán, Escuintla, Mazatán and some of the small capitals bordering Guatemala (Tuxtla Chico, Cacahoatán y Unión Juárez).

 Rehabilitation

 In 2023, Secretariat of the Navy (Semar) presented to the Government of Chiapas, Guatemala and other public officials the Rehabilitation Project of the line's tracks, this as part of the Program for the Development of the Isthmus of Tehuantepec in the Multimodal Interoceanic Corridor.

-An investment of around 20 billion pesos is expected, as part of the rehabilitation of the railways, as well as a little more than 10 billion pesos in the construction of 300 new bridges, out of a total of 527 bridges throughout the city. line, the rest will be rehabilitated.
+An investment of around 20 billion pesos is expected, as part of the rehabilitation of the railways, as well as a little more than 10 billion pesos in the construction of 300 new bridges, out of a total of 527 bridges over the length of the line.
+The remaining bridges will be rehabilitated.

+The second part of Line K was originally expected to open in mid-2026.

+As of April 2026, the second stage of the Line K rehabilitation was expected to be completed in June.
+The line would be extended to Huixtla, and then to Ciudad Hidalgo by the end of 2026.

+In August 2026, the Line K extension into Ciudad Hidalgo was included in the Mexico-Guatemala Binational Plan 2027.